4 weeks dated 17 July 2021 to 13 August 2021 has no spaces remaining.

 Climate

-Our expeditions run during the South African winter, so in Dinokeng temperatures can drop as low as 0-2 degrees at night.
+Our expeditions run during the South African winter, so in Somkhanda temperatures can drop as low as 0-2 degrees at night.
 It is also dry season, however, so the chances of rain are slim here and days are usually sunny and warm with temperatures up to 18-22 degrees.
 The temperatures are generally warmer at night in Sodwana, and the sun can be quite strong when out all day at the beach.

 Fitness level required